 Welcome to the Newfoundland Breeding Bird Atlas!

-This ambitious five-year project teams citizen scientists with professionals to map the distribution and relative abundance of bird species breeding on the island of Newfoundland.
-A collaborative effort between conservation organizations, federal and provincial governments, the private sector, and the public, the Atlas will provide an invaluable tool for wildlife conservation, education, and research in the province.
+This ambitious six-year project (2020-2025) teamed citizen scientists with professionals to map the distribution and relative abundance of bird species breeding on the island of Newfoundland.
+A collaborative effort between conservation organizations, federal and provincial governments, the private sector, and the public, the Atlas will provide an invaluable tool for wildlife conservation, education, and research in the province when it is published in 2028.

 What is a Breeding Bird Atlas?